Operational and Policy related insightsMorten Dalgaard2022-05-10T09:49:15+02:00

 Usage of printer services can be regulated by the use of LogPoint to monitor the printing activities.
 The following chart shows the timeline of how much printing is done every hour along with the number of attempts.
 Additionally, this also explains the ratio of documents printed per attempt.

-Usage of printer service
+Example: Usage of printer service

 Log sources: Windows Printer